MohamedEshmawy/DeepRoasters/mobile_app/README.md

 ## make streaming work on background on a separte thread
 ## fix and find an efficient way to restream from core back to app
 ## fix reading core output streams on app
+## make box annotation on app && sending them back to core